xshirl1027/gmail-cleanup-app/README.md

 # Gmail Cleanup App

 This project is a Python application that connects to your Gmail account and helps you clean up unwanted emails--freeing up your storage spaces.
-It allows you to specify a list of senders for deletion for your entire inbox.
+It allows you to specify a list of senders for deletion for your entire inbox or other criterias like promotional or social emails, and then deletes them accordingly.

 ## Project Structure